Need a reason to quit? We can give you several!

 |FREE Clickotine Mobile App (download on Apple or Google Play)||x||x|

-*Employees who wish to receive the Wellness Rate must complete the following tasks to receive credit as a “Reasonable Alternate Solution” for being tobacco-free:
+*Employees who wish to receive the Wellness Rate must complete the following tasks to receive credit as a “Reasonable Alternate Standard” for being tobacco-free:

 Clickotine is a confidential, digital tobacco cessation program offered 24/7/365 through Trilogy’s EAP Magellan.
 Clickotine helps you make, and stick with a customized quit plan – all while monitoring your improvement over time.
 Features of the program include; controlled breathing exercises, medication adherence, personalized messaging, digital diversions, as well as social engagement.